wolfgarbe/SymSpell/README.md

 __2. Automatic spelling correction__

 * Large document collections make manual correction infeasible and require unsupervised, fully-automatic spelling correction.
-* In conventional spelling correction of a single token, the user is presented with multiple spelling correction suggestions. <br>For automatic spelling correction of long multi-word text the the algorithm itself has to make an educated choice.
+* In conventional spelling correction of a single token, the user is presented with multiple spelling correction suggestions. <br>For automatic spelling correction of long multi-word text the algorithm itself has to make an educated choice.

 __Examples:__